4 killed after container truck overturns, falls on autorickshaw in central Delhi: Police | Law-Order

 - India

-Four people, including a minor, were killed after a container truck overturned and fell on their autorickshaw near the Indira Gandhi Indoor (IGI) Stadium in central Delhi on Saturday, police said.
+Four people, including a minor, died after a container truck overturned and fell on their autorickshaw near the Indira Gandhi Indoor (IGI) Stadium in central Delhi on Saturday, police said.

 The bodies were retrieved from the mangled remains of the autorickshaw, they added.